serenity-kit/kyber/README.md

 # Kyber

-## Goal
+## Goals

-- Create a pure JavaScript (ideally TypeScript) implementation of the Kyber algorithm
+- Create a pure TypeScript implementation of the Kyber algorithm with a great API (ESM & CommonJS)
+- Create a proper test suite (check what others do)
+- Measure and compare performance to other implementations (WebAssembly)
+- Apply to https://www.opentech.fund/ or similar for an in-depth audit

 ## Why not use an existing implementation compiled to WebAssembly